forketyfork/eyes/docs/configuration.md

 - Higher error threshold to reduce AI calls
 - Uses a lighter AI model
 - Minimal notification rate

+## Notification Behavior

+The alert system only sends macOS notifications for insights with **Critical** severity.
+This prevents notification fatigue while ensuring you're alerted to the most important issues.

+### Severity Levels and Notification Behavior

+- **Critical**: Triggers macOS notifications (the only level that sends notifications)
+- **Warning**: Logged but no notification sent
+- **Info**: Logged but no notification sent

+### AI Backend Notification Behavior

+Different AI backends have different tendencies for severity assignment:

+- **Ollama/OpenAI**: Can return any severity level based on actual analysis
+- **Mock Backend**: Always returns Info-level insights (no notifications will be sent)

+If you want to test notifications during development, use a local Ollama backend instead of the mock backend.

 ## Trigger Rule Customization